The Warlord Chronicles: Treatment of legend and history

 The story is written as if it took place in Dark Age Britain as described in the original Welsh legends, with appropriate types of technology, culture, warfare, and attitudes.
 Cornwell also weaves later additions such as Merlin and Lancelot into the plot.

-Like other "historical" takes on the Arthurian legends, the series postulates that Post-Roman Britain was a difficult time for the native Britons, being threatened by invasion from the Anglo-Saxons in the East and raids from the Irish in the West.
+Like other interpretations of the Arthurian legends, the series postulates that post-Roman Britain was a difficult time for the native Britons, who were threatened by invasion from the Anglo-Saxons in the East and raids from the Irish in the West.
 At the same time, they suffered internal power struggles between their petty kingdoms.
 Like Marion Zimmer Bradley in her novel The Mists of Avalon, Cornwell also presumes friction occurred between the old Druidic religion and Christianity.

 The protagonist of the series is Derfel Cadarn (pronounced Derv-el), based on the part-legendary Saint Derfel and on Bedivere.
-Cornwell's Derfel is a Saxon brought up as a Briton by Merlin, the greatest of all Druids.
+Cornwell's Derfel is a Saxon prince brought up as a Briton by Merlin, the greatest of all Druids.
 In the course of the story, he becomes a great warrior and one of Arthur's warlords in his war against the Saxons.
-Derfel is one of Arthur's closest advisers and friends, is one-handed, and casts Excalibur into the sea after the Battle of Camlann.
+Derfel is one of Arthur's closest advisers and friends, and casts Excalibur into the sea after the Battle of Camlann.
 Merlin, meanwhile, concerns himself with trying to restore the old gods of Britain.

 Other characters from the Arthurian mythos are given significant twists.
 For example, Lancelot, always portrayed as the most virtuous and the mightiest of Arthur's knights, here is depicted as an arrogant, cowardly, and self-serving petty prince, whose legendary feats and martial prowess are crafted through the songs of the bards and a fictional reputation that he himself carefully cultivates.
 Sagramor is a Hungarian prince in the Lancelot-Grail Cycle, but is depicted here as a Numidian veteran of the old Roman Army who joined Arthur's service after the collapse of the Empire.

 Cornwell portrays Merlin as a lecherous, driven, mischievous, and irreverent druid.
 His solution to the problem of integrating the magic of the Arthurian mythos in the context of historical fiction is to leave room for the reader to take the "magic" depicted in the story at face value or to interpret it as a mixture of coincidence, psychology, primitive technology, and illusion, which preys on the superstitions, religious fundamentalism, and intolerance of the time.